 What are the factors that influence organizational structure?

-There are many different factors that affect organizational structure, so you’ll likely be unable to include all of them in your organizational design strategy.
+Many different factors affect organizational structure, so you likely won't be able to include all of them in your organizational design strategy.
 Prioritize the ones that are most relevant to your situation when planning or reexamining your team structure.

 Company size and development stage